DataONEorg/sem-prov-ontologies/observation/earth-science/earth-science-domain/Readme.txt

-core ontologies used to decribe earth science area concepts, includes:
+Core ontologies used to decribe earth science area concepts, includes:

 * SWEET(Semantic Web for Earth and Environmental Terminology)
 * ChEBI (Chemical Entities of Biological Interest)